omunroe-com/http2specwiki/ContinuationProposals.md

 ### Pros
 * Makes policy decisions easier in *some* cases, partially addressing #551.
+* Retains HTTP/1 semantics which a lot of implementations rely on, directly or indirectly.

 ### Cons
 * ???
 * may depend on getting rid of the HPACK reference set ?
+(I don't think so, why would that be ? /phk)